jlettvin/UnicodeLexer/README.md

 Legal:  Copyright(c) Jonathan D. Lettvin, All Rights Reserved License:GPL 3.0
 ```

-## 1: 2016 Automated Unicode codepoint classification ANTLR4 grammar writer.
-Python code to convert authoritative unicode.org resource files into
-a complete and commented grammar suitable for import into other grammars.
-Similar tables are built within the python code for local testing.
-This code is new to 2016, and supersedes the 2001 code.

-TODO: Finish Python generation of classification table.
-This compiled table (in .c or .js JIT) may outperform
-other implementations including ANTLR4 grammar
-possibly by an order of magnitude.

 ## 2: 2001 All the files with ".htm" extensions.
 Hand-written tables as ".htm" files